sushil2601/javaScript_practise/REACT.md

 Q. React DevTools
 Ans :-

-    React DevTools is a browser extension that allows you to inspect the react components tree, view props and state and debug React app efficiently.
+    .React DevTools is a browser extension that allows you to inspect the react components tree, view props and state and debug React app efficiently.

 Q. What is package.json and package-lock.json?
 Ans :-